palvsilla/flexdb-db-utilities/README.md

 # Offline MySQL Backup and Restore
-This folder contains backup and restore utilities.
+This folders contains backup and restore utilities script and readme to setup.

 The Backup and Restore Utility is a collection of wrapper scripts developed in Bash and Python that leverage MySQL Shell utilities to